 Conclusion:

-Finished with English Vocabulary Builder: Part 4?
-Head to the [Practice Zone] ] for Quizzes, Tips and a listening practice series in bilingual format.
+With English Vocabulary Builder: Part 4, you’ve covered this site major learning hubs.
+Next: Head to [Practice Zone] for the Downloadable PDFs resources, Quizzes, Tips and a Listening Practice Series, in bilingual format.